NationalSecurityAgency/emissary/DEVELOPING.md

 ### View Dependency Reports

-To generate a report to display plugins, properties, dependency that have updates available run the following maven commands.
+To generate a report to display dependencies, plugins, and properties that have updates available run the following maven commands:

 ```
 mvn versions:display-dependency-updates